tarisa-zz/tarisa-zz/README.md

 ## Hello!

-Here, for now, I'm uploading my training in web dev.
+Here, for now, I'm uploading my challenge projects in web dev.
 While I'm studying(js) and remembering(html and css), I'm doing a few challenges that I would list below.
 I thank everybody that could spare some valuable time to give me some feedback on my quest :).

 ##Challenge List
 ### Frontend Mentor